-The steering group needs to distinguish between long-term impacts and medium or short term impacts.
+The steering group needs to distinguish between long-term impacts and medium or short-term impacts.
 For example, a regeneration housing scheme will have longer term positive impacts for the population as a whole but may have short term negative impacts for some due to the disruption caused by construction.

-In Appendix 5 there are some examples of recommendations from completed HIAs.
+Appendix 5 lists some examples of recommendations made taken from completed HIAs.